aanderse/LdapRecord.com/source/docs/configuration.md

 Requirements & Tips |
 --- |
 Only **one** can be set to `true`.
 You must chose either or. |
-You **must** enable SSL or TLS to set / change / reset passwords in ActiveDirectory. |
+You **must** enable SSL or TLS to set / change / reset passwords in Active Directory. |
 TLS is recommended over SSL.
 SSL is labelled as a deprecated mechanism for securely running LDAP operations. |

 If you're having connectivity issues over SSL or TLS, you may have to